 In cases where the antigen to which the antibody binds is already known and some antibodies to that antigen have already been publicly disclosed, a general claim to antibodies to that antigen will lack novelty.
 However, broad claims to antibodies that are directed to specific epitopes on that antigen might still be possible (assuming that the known antibodies are not directed to those epitopes).

 Epitopes may be defined by reference to a specific monoclonal antibody which binds to that epitope or by reference to the amino acid sequence of the epitope in the antigen.

 Antibodies defined by sequence

-With the advent of phage-display libraries and readily-available DNA sequencing methods, antibodies are now often defined by reference to specific amino-acid or nucleic acid sequences of one or more of the CDRs which form part of the antigen-binding site of the antibody.
+With the advent of phage-display libraries and readily-available DNA sequencing methods, antibodies are now often defined by reference to specific the amino-acid or nucleic acid sequences of the CDRs which form the antigen-binding site of the antibody.

 It should be noted, however, that if an antibody is known (for example, an antibody that is produced by a known hybridoma), then merely determining of the sequence of that antibody does not render that antibody novel – it is still the same chemical entity.
 However, specific fragments of that known antibody might still be patentable.